 In no time at all, Ted responded:

 Dear Linda: I feel your pain!
 But don’t worry, there is a permanent solution to this problem and I’m sure I can help.

-The most important thing you need to know when using Nok-Out is that it is an oxidizer.
-What this means is that when it comes into direct contact with the stinky stuff, it oxidizes (think “changes”) that stuff into something that no longer has an odor.
+The most important thing you need to know when using Nok-Out is that it is an oxidizer, or SNiPER which is an oxidizer and also a disinfectant.
+When an oxidizer comes into direct contact with the stinky stuff, it oxidizes (think “changes”) that stuff into something that no longer has an odor.
 The operative words here are “direct contact.”

 Usually, when it appears that Nok-Out didn’t work, what has happened is that somehow, Nok-Out did not come into contact with all of the smelly stuff.

-For example, I bought a used sofa and when I put it into my living room, discovered that it had a horrible musty odor.
+For example, I bought a used sofa and when I put it into my living room, discovered that it had a horrible musty odor that smelled like mildew.
 So I sprayed it all over, waited for it to dry and it smelled better so I was happy.

 But a day or two later, that musty smell had returned.
 So I sprayed it again, with (predictably) the exact same result.

 So I put my thinking cap on, and did a little homework and learned that musty odors come from a fungus.
 Then I realized that I had only sprayed the upholstery and the fungus was probably living deep in all the stuffing.
 Therefore, I didn’t make contact with the source of the odor.

 So I got my Nok-Out a third time, and sprayed that sofa HEAVILY.
 It soaked it all up like a sponge and took almost a week to dry fully.
 But when it did dry, the odor was gone and the fungus that was the source, that was gone, too.